fxchen/frankc/2014 May/habits.md

 Habits are behaviors you do without thought.
 Your default.
 Your routine. *Habits become the operating system you live your life through.*

-The secret many of us miss... **YOU can change this operating system.**

-Marketers, advertisers, psychologists, designers have discovered tiny secrets that can help you create the change you want to see in the world.
+Marketers, advertisers, psychologists, designers have discovered tiny secrets that help them create behaviors and program an individual's operating system.

 Benjamin Franklin—statesmen, musician, author, inventor—asked himself every morning:

 > What good shall I do today?

-He tracked 17** morals on a daily basis to see how he had been doing.
+He tracked 13 morals on a daily basis to see how he had been doing.
 He created a system to develop better habits and improve himself on a daily basis.
-** Fact check this.

 I want to share a slice things I have been a part of.
 I currently work as a software, software is the language I communicate in.
 I used to work in human-computer interaction for behavior design and research.
 While there is overlap in technique, **this intersection** of design, behavior, and engineering is unique.

-Most people have trouble recognizing the fact: Anyone can change their habits, their routines.
-By using simple tools and frameworks, anyone can change even the hardest habits.
-According to a recent study, only about 88% of those who set resolutions achieve them [1].
-This means, about 88% of people at the beginning of the year say:
+Many of us have trouble recognizing the fact: You can change your habits, your routines.
+By using simple tools and frameworks, you can change even the hardest habits.
+According to a recent study, only about 12% of those who set resolutions achieve them [1].
+This means, about 88% of people fail at their resolutions!
+As the new year starts they may say:

 - I will never smoke again.
 - I will not eat carbs again.
 - I will lose 10 lbs this year.

+![88% of those who create new year's habits do not follow through.
+Photo @ \[4\]](https://farm3.staticflickr.com/2182/2328737233_9cd46fe0f2_b.jpg)

 Many of these resolutions fail in the absense of a habit.